BboyStatix/wealth-purifier/README.md

 It has to implement the following interface
 ```
 class Scraper:
-  @staticmethod
-  def statementSorter(statementName):

   def scrapeInterestEntries(self):
 ```

-`statementSorter` should return a sorting function that uses the filenames of the bank statements to sort in ascending order.

 `scrapeInterestEntries` should return an array of arrays in the format of `[ ['28 Jul 2021', 0.01], ... ]`